 It’s a monumental undertaking to safely transport more than 5,200 eligible students to dozens of schools each day.
 But, the Huntington School District’s transportation department does all it can to see that the task is accomplished in the most efficient way possible.

-Huntington School Board members have appointed Vita Virgilio to serve as the district’s new school transportation coordinator.
-Prior to coming to Huntington, Ms. Virgilio worked for WE Transport/Towne Bus for 10 years and was an assistant dispatcher and executive administrative assistant at DBA Transportation in Bohemia from January 2010 to February 2015.
+Vita Virgilio is the district’s school transportation coordinator.
+Prior to coming to Huntington, she worked for WE Transport/Towne Bus for 10 years and was an assistant dispatcher and executive administrative assistant at DBA Transportation in Bohemia from January 2010 to February 2015.
 Her responsibilities included identifying and solving all transportation problems and serving as the point of contact for parents and schools; motivating and teaching drivers and driver assistants; monitoring routes for efficiency and accuracy; covering driver shortages; serving as liaison for management with parents and schools; attending bid openings and correlating results to determine lowest responsible bidder; tracking trends in pricing and services; investigating billing discrepancies with school districts.

-Huntington’s new transportation coordinator has most recently been employed by Nassau County as a buyer and contract manager.
+Huntington’s transportation coordinator was previously employed by Nassau County as a buyer and contract manager.
 She oversaw contracts for numerous county agencies, wrote and executed formal and informal bids and prepared documents for the county legislature.

 The Huntington School District’s transportation budget for the 2016/17 is about $10.3 million.